Skip to content

 • Please be considerate about the nodes you are using.
 When you login, you are on a login-node, but no work should be done here!
 Instead, use an interactive node x01, scheduling node, s01, or if you have permission, the fancy IT node ndoli.

-• Home dir limited 50gigs for large datasets, use /dartfs/rc/lab/D/DBIC/DBIC/
+• Home dirs are limited to 50 GB storage; for large datasets, use /dartfs/rc/lab/D/DBIC/DBIC/

 # .bashrc